zotamias/local-weather-app/README.md

 # Local Weather App
-## Weather web application project for Free Code Camp
+## Weather web application project for FreeCodeCamp

 This project was created with HTML, CSS, Bootstrap, JavaScript, & jQuery.